I started getting into bird photography in the beginning of 2018 and wanted to share the photos that I took in the Kingston, Ontario area.

 When fall arrived, I was worried that all the birds would fly south.
 While some birds did migrate south, there were still many resident birds in the Kingston area.
 I was able to capture some of these birds this past autumn season.
 In this photo essay, you will see a collection of all of my bird images that I have taken over the cooler months.

-These birds were also spotted in the summer months.
+These birds (pictured at the top of this essay) were also spotted in the summer months.
 They aren't the most flashy or colourful birds.
 Their neutral brown plumage reminds me of earthy clay.

 There are a few things I like about this photo.
 One, it shows the dove up-close.
 You can see a lot of detail in its feathers and dark eye.
 Two, I like the branches that radiate out from the bird.
 All of the branches almost look like they point right to the main subject, the dove.